-Those who suffer from celiac disease need to carefully assess everything they put into their body.
-For those individuals, a gluten addiction could become quite fatal if not addressed.
+Those suffering from celiac disease must carefully assess everything they put into their body.
+A gluten addiction could become fatal if not addressed for those individuals.

 And even for those who don’t have celiac disease, gluten addiction can be problematic.

 First, it drives you to consume more food.
-When you are addicted to gluten and wheat rich foods, you’re on the high carbohydrate bandwagon for life, more or less.
-Almost all foods that are rich in gluten are also high in carbohydrates by nature and are typically high in calories as well.
+When you are addicted to gluten and wheat-rich foods, you’re on the high carbohydrate bandwagon for life, more or less.
+Almost all foods that are rich in gluten are also naturally high in carbohydrates and are typically high in calories.

-As you may already know, when you consume processed carbohydrates, your blood glucose level will spike and then quickly crash, which will leave you running for more carbohydrates.
-If you go through this cycle often enough – eating carbohydrates, craving carbohydrates, eating more carbohydrates, it’s only a matter of time before your weight is ballooning upwards.
+As you may already know, when you consume processed carbohydrates, your blood glucose level will spike and then quickly crash, leaving you running for more carbohydrates.
+If you go through this cycle often enough – eating carbohydrates, craving carbohydrates, eating more carbohydrates, it’s only a matter of time before your weight balloons upwards.

-A higher body weight sets you up for a wide range of diseases so that definitely needs to be looked at seriously.
-Even if you are someone who practices body acceptance and therefore isn’t bothered all that much by a 10 pound weight gain or so, this doesn’t mean that you’re healthy at that higher body weight.
-You may accept yourself, but health must be kept in the forefront of your mind.
+A higher body weight sets you up for many health challenges that must be considered seriously.
+Even if you are someone who practices body acceptance and therefore isn’t bothered all that much by a 10-pound weight gain or so, this doesn’t mean that you’re healthy at that higher body weight.
+You may accept yourself, but health must be kept at the forefront of your mind.

-Another reason that gluten addiction is a very serious problem is because it can also set you up to experience diabetes.
-Gluten based foods are usually simple carbohydrates and because of this, when consumed, they cause the body to release a high amount of insulin in order to control the corresponding blood sugar high that you are experiencing.
+Another reason that gluten addiction is a very serious problem is that it can also set you up to experience very high blood sugar levels.
+Gluten-based foods are usually simple carbohydrates, and when consumed, they cause the body to release a high amount of insulin to control the corresponding blood sugar high that you are experiencing.

-Over time as this keeps happening, your cells may get less and less sensitive to the insulin and as a result, you become insulin resistant.
-This is just one step away from developing full blown diabetes.
+Over time as this keeps happening, your cells may get less and less sensitive to the insulin, and as a result, you may become insulin resistant.
+This is just one step away from developing full-blown diabetes.

-A big reason that many of us have a great deal of inflammation present in our body is our over-reliance on wheat-based foods to begin with.
-By cutting these out and going gluten free, we resolve the problem.
+Another big problem? poor Inflammatory response.
+A big reason that many of us exhibit poor inflammatory response is because of our body’s over-reliance on wheat-based foods, to begin with.
+By cutting these out and going gluten-free, we resolve the problem.

-Finally, for those who are dealing with celiac disease, consuming wheat may also trigger other autoimmune diseases to occur.
-There appears to be a strong correlation between individuals who have celiac disease and those who have Hashimotos Thyroiditis, diabetes, and multiple sclerosis.
-These are all conditions that can be devastating to your health over the long run.
+Finally, for those dealing with celiac disease, consuming wheat may also trigger other autoimmune diseases.
+There appears to be a strong correlation between individuals with celiac disease and those with Hashimotos Thyroiditis, diabetes, and multiple sclerosis.
+These are all conditions that can be devastating to your health in the long run.

-By eliminating wheat based foods from your diet, you take a protective stance against these conditions, therefore reducing the chances that they become a part of the health picture for you.
+By eliminating wheat-based foods from your diet, you take a protective stance against these conditions, reducing the chances that they become a part of your health picture.

-So as you can see, gluten addiction is a very real thing and if you are addicted, it can be devastating to your overall health and well-being.
-Those who are addicted to gluten are setting themselves up for all of these problems if they can’t get control over their addiction and break free once and for all.
+So as you can see, gluten addiction is a very real thing, and if you are addicted, it can devastate your overall health and well-being.
+Those who are addicted to gluten are setting themselves up for all of these problems if they can’t get control their addiction and break free once and for all.

 Given the nature of the addiction, breaking free can be quite challenging.
-Many people try multiple times over a period of years to start eating wheat-free but eventually, bread makes its way back into their diet.
+Many people have tried multiple times to start eating wheat-free, but eventually, bread returns to their diet.